 It's hard to know who’ll pick it up.
 But we hope many will.

 SH: What are your overall plans and hopes for the technology in the future?

 MJ: That's an important question.
 Again, we hope that other people appreciate the study and that it inspires researchers as well as innovators to continue to explore such devices and sensors.
 An interesting aspect is that the heat and light sensor is based on a combination of ionic and electronic interaction, and we are now investigating new types of related concepts.
 We are also interested in continuing to improve our sensors—for instance, with respect to making them flexible.

 A huge thanks to Magnus Jonsson for providing a view into Linköping University’s ground-breaking research, which can you read more about on LiU's news site and in Wiley Online Library.

 The scalability involved in the Laboratory of Organic Electronics’ skin-inspired sensor could mean revolutionary advancements for a wide range of applications in several areas, from the medical field to robotics and emergency response.
 We look forward to seeing what the future has in store.

-To read more about university research into novel approaches to sensing technology, why not read Electronics Point's product piece on MIT's radiofrequency solution to machine vision.
+To learn more about university research into novel approaches to sensing technology, visit Electronics Point's product piece on MIT's radiofrequency solution to machine vision.